abinit/abinit/doc/tutorial/eph4mob.md

-Make sure that $\mu_e$ is far enough from the band edges so that the computed mobility can be considered as intrinsic: the values of *D_v* and *D_c* should be large compared to ~3 kT else you enter the **degenerate** regime or **highly-degenerate** regime (if the Fermi level is inside the bands) where additional physical phenomena start to play a role.
+Make sure that $\mu_e$ is far enough from the band edges so that the computed mobility can be considered as intrinsic: the values of *D_v* and *D_c* should be large compared to ~3 kT else you enter the **degenerate** regime or the **highly-degenerate** case (when the Fermi level is inside the bands) and additional physical phenomena start to play a role.

 ```sh
  Position of CBM/VBM with respect to the Fermi level: